An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Discussion

 In other fields of science, progress has been made on improving the rating of annotator performance by gathering meta-data along with the annotations.
-The Cooke method \cite{Cooke91} prescribes that the annotators are asked to estimate a credible interval of probable values along with their concrete answer, and furthermore they are also asked to answer multiple questions on topics from their field that have known answers.
+The Cooke method \cite{Cooke91} prescribes that the annotators are asked to estimate a interval of probable values along with their concrete answer, and furthermore they are also asked to answer multiple questions on topics from their field that have known answers.
 This information is used to weight the annotator's contribution in relation to their accuracy in this estimation and thus, has been shown to be more accurate than consensus voting \cite{Aspinall10}.

-It is clear that evaluating upon different ground truths, whether these are annotations or some merging thereof, reveals different trends in the performance of classification algorithms.
-Synonymously different images reveal different algorithm strengths during evaluation and, as such, large datasets are used to smooth the differences and reveal the best overall performing algorithm.
-However laborious it may be, the presented work implies that an algorithm should also be evaluated using different ground truths, the spread of measured performance quantified and used as a test as to whether the observed differences in performance are significant or not.
+It is clear that evaluating upon different GTs, whether these are annotations or some merging thereof, reveals different trends in the performance of classification algorithms.
+Synonymously, different images reveal different algorithm strengths during evaluation and, as such, large datasets are used to smooth the differences and reveal the best overall performing algorithm.
+However laborious it may be, the presented work implies that an algorithm should also be evaluated using different GTs.
+While the presented study does not offer an ultimate solution for how those GTs should be combined the described analysis framework provides a means to quantify the spread of measured performance and test whether the observed differences in performance are significant or not.

-The variance of the annotations, and thus the variance of the algorithm's measured performance, is indicative of the number of annotations that should be collected to give an accurate measure of performance.
-The Landslide dataset, for example, exhibits low annotator variance and this is reflected in the spread of $\bar{\textrm{P}}$-R curves, which are relatively tightly clustered.
+The variance of the annotations, and thus the variance of the algorithm's measured performance, is indicative of the number of annotations that should be collected for accurate evaluation.
+The Landslide case study, for example, exhibits low annotator variance and this is reflected in the spread of $\bar{\textrm{P}}$-R curves, which are relatively tightly clustered.
 Performance bounds can therefore be reliably estimated with few annotations.
-The Segmentation annotations, in contrast, exhibit large variance and so do the resulting $\bar{\textrm{P}}$-R curves.
-Under these conditions (and those in which few annotations are available, such as in the Blood Vessel case study) it may not be possible to state whether one algorithm outperforms another with any certainty.
-It is clear therefore that additional study into the nature of the problem should be conducted, and more annotations collected, before an algorithm is deemed to outperform another.
+The Segmentation annotations, in contrast, exhibit large variance, as do the resulting $\bar{\textrm{P}}$-R curves.
+Under these conditions (and those in which few annotations are available, such as in the Blood Vessel case study) it may not be possible to state with certainty whether one algorithm outperforms another and further studies with more annotations should be conducted.